awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 + When you migrate your DB instance to VPC security groups, if your stack update rolls back because the DB instance update fails or because an update fails in another AWS CloudFormation resource, the rollback fails because it can't revert to an RDS security group\.
 + To use the properties that are available when you use a VPC security group, you must recreate the DB instance\.
 If you don't, AWS CloudFormation submits only the property values that are listed in the [ `DBSecurityGroups`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html#cfn-rds-dbinstance-dbsecuritygroups) property\.
 To avoid this situation, migrate your DB instance to using VPC security groups only when that is the only change in your stack template\.
+ **Amazon Aurora**
+Not applicable\.
+The associated list of EC2 VPC security groups is managed by the DB cluster\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)